 After they’re cooked, they’re rolled in a mixture of cinnamon and white sugar.
 I like to add a little brown sugar to the mix for even more flavor!

 Now that we’ve talked about what’s in the dough, you might be wondering what these end up tasting like.
-If you’ve never tasted a churro, you are in for a treat! 🙂
+If you’ve never tasted a Churro, you are in for a treat!

 What does a churro taste like?

-Churros are generally served with dipping sauces and are very best served while they’re still warm and soft.
+They are generally served with dipping sauces and are very best served while they’re still warm and soft.

 Are churros soft or crunchy?